Redsoxin7/beer_recipes/README.md

 - numpy
 - ipykernel

-## Sources:
-### Datasets (There are two data sets used and both come from Kaggle (https://www.kaggle.com/).
-These data sets have been cleaned and merged into one.)
--  US Cities (https://www.kaggle.com/datasets/louise2001/us-cities): For cities within the United states, this data set includes city, state, population, cost of living, etc.
-- US Cities Urban Connectivty: EDA (https://www.kaggle.com/code/vellis1/us-cities-urban-connectivity-eda): Got cities within the United States, this data set includes city, state, Walk Score and numbers of amenities like tennis courts, walking trails, basketball hoops, public restrooms, etc.

 ## Features:
+1. Acquiring data by scraping data from 2 different websites.
+2. Acquiring data by copying a json file from a github repository.
-1. Loading Data - Read in two CSV data files.
+3. Loading Data - Read in two CSV data files and json file.
-2. Data preparation - In the first three sections of Cleaning_USCities_Connectivity.ipynb the data is cleaned, pandas merge completed, and new values are calculated based on the new data set.
+2. Data preparation - Split columns into additional columns.
+In the first three sections of Cleaning_USCities_Connectivity.ipynb the data is cleaned, pandas merge completed, and new values are calculated based on the new data set.
 3. Visualization of data - The fourth section of Cleaning_USCities_Connectivity.ipynb uses Matplotlib to crease 3+ visualizations of data.
 4. Data Dictionary - Data_Dictionary.md is a custom built data dictionary document.
 5. Virtual Environment usage - Readme document includes instructions on how to setup a virtual environment.